ps1dr3x/lachesis/README.md

 ## Roadmap / TODOs

-- Optimise https, http and tcp requests to minimize unnecessary overheads
+- Optimise https, http and tcp requests, async/concurrency management and minimize overheads (e.g. SYN scan for ports, rustls instead of openssl)
-- Add much more definitions
+- Add definitions and scan options (e.g. request methods, payloads, paths)
-- Plugin system to expand the scanner's capabilities to other configurations, request types and scanning methods
+- Plugin system/API to expand or integrate the scanner's capabilities
-- Do some information gathering on the host after each finding
+- Additional information gathering on the known hosts (e.g. further scan after specific findings, periodic checks)
-- Improve the API and the Web UI (a geo map would be nice)
+- Improve the web API and the Web UI (a geo map showing the findings would be nice)
-- Distributed DB/agent mode
+- Distributed DB support and agent mode

 ## Build from source

 ### Dependencies

-- [Rust](https://rustup.rs/): Usually nightly is needed
+- [Rust](https://rustup.rs/): Nightly channel is currently needed, as some unstable features are used
 - [Node.js, Npm](https://nodejs.org): Needed for the Web UI (front end) part
 - On Linux and BSD based OS:
   - pkg-config (pkg-config on deb, pkg-config/pkgconfig/pkgconf-pkg-config on rpm)